1 Elliot Way

 Dr. Desrosiers joined the Elliot in 2010.
-He is an adult intensive care physician and serves as the Medical Director of Performance Improvement for the Elliot Health System.
+He is an adult intensive care physician and serves as the Chief Medical Officer for Elliot Hospital and Elliot Medical Group’s Acute Care Services.
 He completed medical school at Dartmouth Medical School in Lebanon, NH.
 He then completed his internship as well as residencies in Internal Medicine, and Preventive Medicine at Dartmouth-Hitchcock Medical Center.
 He also completed a fellowship in Critical Care Medicine at Dartmouth-Hitchcock Medical Center.
-In additional to clinical work, Dr. Desrosiers has a strong interest in Public Health and completed a Masters in Public Health Degree at the Dartmouth Institute for Health Policy and Clinical Practice.
+In additional to clinical work, Dr. Desrosiers has a strong interest in Public Health and Hospital Administration and completed a Master’s in Public Health Degree at the Dartmouth Institute for Health Policy and Clinical Practice.

 Stephen Marko, MD, MPH received his fellowship training in Critical Care at Dartmouth-Hitchcock Medical Center.
 He earned his Medical degree as well as his Master of Public Health degree at the University of Connecticut School of Medicine and completed a residency in Emergency Medicine at the Yale School of Medicine.

 Dr. Marko joins the Elliot Hospital’s Intensive Care Unit bringing his expertise from Dartmouth-Hitchcock Medical Center, Yale-New Haven Hospital, Bridgeport Hospital, and the Veterans Affairs Medical Centers in both West Haven, CT and White River Junction, VT.
 In addition, he is a Medical Officer in the US Navy Reserve, caring for the Marines and Sailors who serve our country.